 Notes

-- Serve with stewed and roasted meats for a wonderful feast!
+- Serve with stewed or roasted meats for a classic Dominican meal.

 Nutrition